PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Our PCKRF Method

-The task of 6D pose estimation is to predict the rigid transformation matrix $p \in SE(3)$, including a rotation matrix $R \in SO(3)$ and a translation matrix $T \in \mathbb{R}^3$.
-It transforms the object from its coordinate frame to the camera coordinate frame.
-Given an observed RGB image and a depth map, we first obtain the predicted pose and segmentation result of an object by the Pose Estimation Network.
-We select the FFB6D \cite{he2021ffb6d} to get the initial result.
-Then we utilize our KRF pipeline to compute a relative transformation $\Delta p \in SE(3)$ for correcting the result.
-Specifically, we first complete the visible point cloud by our completion network, then use the CIKP method to compute the refined pose.
+Given an RGB image and/or a depth map, the task of 6D pose estimation is to predict the rigid transformation matrix $P \in SE(3)$ for each object in the image, which comprises a rotation matrix $R \in SO(3)$ and a translation matrix $T \in \mathbb{R}^3$.
+It transforms the object from its own coordinate system to the camera coordinate system.
+Given an observed RGB image and a depth map, we first obtain the predicted pose and segmentation result of an object from the pose estimation network.
+Then, we utilize our PCKRF pipeline to compute a relative transformation $\Delta P \in SE(3)$ for correcting the result.
+Specifically, we first complete the visible point cloud by our completion network, and then use the CIKP method to compute the refined pose.
 The summary of the inference process is shown in Fig. \ref{fig:Inference}.